 These free classes, open to the public, are designed to help you better understand the home buying process, as well as answer any questions you may have.
 Contact a Loan Officer for the class schedule and to find out more.

-Down payments are low; plus FHA (Federal Housing Administration) lets you finance up to 96.5% of home purchases, and VA (Veterans Administration) up to 100%.
+Down payments are low; the FHA (Federal Housing Administration) lets you finance up to 96.5% of home purchases, and the VA (Veterans Administration) allows up to 100%.

 First-time homebuyers with low-to-moderate incomes may obtain down payment assistance and benefit from expanded program guidelines designed to encourage homeownership.

 USDA Rural Housing Loans

 100% financing may be available for low-to-moderate income borrowers in "designated rural areas."

 - Low-interest loan programs

 - Washington State Housing Finance Commission Down Payment Assistance